Financial Support (16-19 Bursary Fund)

 What income will be taken into account?

 All taxable earnings, income and benefits will be taken into account.
-These are detailed on the Bursary Application Form.

 Evidence of Income:

-Current evidence will need to be provided of all income i.e. Tax credits (all pages), P60, tax return etc. Applications will not be considered without the correct supporting evidence.
+Evidence for the tax year to April 2022 will need to be provided of all income i.e. Tax credits (all pages), P60, tax return etc. Applications will not be considered without the correct supporting evidence.